joelkuiper/Llamora/README.md

 - **Calendar navigation** — all dates with entries appear in a navigable calendar.
 Jump to any date to load its page.

-- **Encryption at rest** — all stored content is encrypted with a per-user key derived from your password and sealed with a recovery code.
-Entries, responses, embeddings, and derived data are all covered.
+- **Zero-knowledge encryption** — all stored content is encrypted before it touches the database.
+The server never sees plaintext entries, tags, embeddings, or search queries.
+Your password unwraps a per-user key that exists only in memory for the duration of the session.
+No unecrypted data is ever written to disk, session storage, or local storage.

 - **Markdown and rich text** — entries and model responses are rendered as formatted text.
 Write naturally with headings, lists, emphasis, and links.